espressif/esp-idf/get-started-wrover-kit-v3.rst

 Allocation of ESP32 Pins
 ------------------------

 Some pins / terminals of ESP32 are allocated for use with the onboard or external hardware.
-If that hardware is not used, e.g., nothing is plugged into the Camera (JP4) header, then these GPIOs can be used for other purposes.
+If that hardware is not used, e.g. nothing is plugged into the Camera (JP4) header, then these GPIOs can be used for other purposes.

 Some of the pins, such as GPIO0 or GPIO2, have multiple functions and some of them are shared among onboard and external peripheral devices.
 Certain combinations of peripherals cannot work together.
-For example, it is not possible to do JTAG debugging of an application that is using SD card, because several pins are shared by JTAG and the SD card slot.
+For example it is not possible to do JTAG debugging of an application that is using SD card, because several pins are shared by JTAG and the SD card slot.

-In other cases, peripherals can coexist under certain conditions.
+In other cases peripherals can coexist under certain conditions.
 This is applicable to, for example, LCD screen and SD card that share only a single pin GPIO21.
 This pin is used to provide D/C (Data / Control) signal for the LCD as well as the CD (Card Detect) signal read from the SD card slot.
 If the card detect functionality is not essential, then it may be disabled by removing R167, so both LCD and SD may operate together.

-For more details on which pins are shared among which peripherals, please refer to the table in the next section.
+For more details on which pins are shared among which peripherals please refer to the table in the next section.

 Main I/O Connector / JP1